-By now you know that there are a lot of benefits to acquiring your NFA items through a properly prepared NFA Trust.
+By now you know that there are many benefits to using an NFA trust to acquire your NFA items.

 In this article, I will walk you through the process starting from the moment you receive your trust instrument.

-Step 1: Have your trust instrument notarized.
+Step 1: You must have your trust instrument notarized.
 This is crucial!
 Your trust does not come into existence until it is notarized.
 You will also need to sign and date any schedules attached to your trust.

 Note: These copies should include all schedules as well as the main body of the trust instrument.

-Step 3: Clearly identify the physical assets you initially transferred into the trust as trust property.
+Step 3: You should clearly identify the physical assets you initially transferred into the trust as trust property.
 You do this by taking a $10 bill and a single round of ammunition, placing them into an envelope with the name of the trust on it, and placing the sealed envelope in a secure place.

 Note: The NFA items which are the subject of the application are not added to the trust until the application is approved.

-Step 5: Decide if you are going to add any non-NFA firearms into the trust.
+Step 1: You should decide IF you are going to add any non-NFA firearms into the trust.

 Note: Many clients have stated that they have been told they do not need to share their non-NFA asset list with the ATF.
-However, ATF Regulation 41F, which went into effect on July 13, 2016, makes it clear that any application must be accompanied by “complete and unredacted copies of [the] declaration of trust, with any trust schedules, attachments, exhibits, and enclosures.”
+However, ATF Regulation 41F, which went into effect on July 13, 2016, contains this requirement.
+It states that any application must be accompanied by “complete and unredacted copies of [the] declaration of trust, with any trust schedules, attachments, exhibits, and enclosures.”

 Consequently, most people hand-down their regular firearms in their will rather than intermingle them with their NFA trust assets.
 However, if you wish to add any non-NFA firearms or accessories to the trust at any time then it is easy to do so.
 If your trust was drafted since July of 2019 then your Schedule A will contain language allowing you to attach a detailed list of non-NFA items.
 If your trust was drafted prior to this date, then I will be glad to provide an update to your Schedule A with the latest language.